-Harper Bates & Champion (HBC) is pleased to announce the addition of partners Chris Kilgore and Dottie Sheffield to the firm’s litigation group.
+Harper & Bates is pleased to announce the addition of partners Chris Kilgore and Dottie Sheffield to the firm’s litigation group.
 Together, Kilgore and Sheffield bring more than 50 years of legal experience and further enhance the firm’s service offerings to include a newly formed aviation and insurance litigation and coverage practice, while increasing the depth of the firm’s commercial litigation bench.

-“We couldn’t be more excited to welcome Chris and Dottie to the firm,” HBC partner Scott Harper said.
-“Both are outstanding and highly respected attorneys who embody the HBC philosophy of delivering exceptional service to clients.
+“We couldn’t be more excited to welcome Chris and Dottie to the firm,” H&B partner Scott Harper said.
+“Both are outstanding and highly respected attorneys who embody the H&B philosophy of delivering exceptional service to clients.
 With the addition of Chris and Dottie, we’re thrilled to expand our litigation service offerings and bolster the firm’s litigation team.”

 Kilgore has a deep understanding of aviation and products liability law and relies on his experience as a pilot to provide a unique approach to his practice, while Sheffield leans on her prior experience as a senior claim representative and litigation specialist in representing insurer clients.

-Prior to joining HBC, Kilgore and Sheffield were partners at Kilgore McCown.
+Prior to joining H&B, Kilgore and Sheffield were partners at Kilgore McCown.

 “Dottie and I are ready to get started with this great group of attorneys and staff,” Kilgore said.
 “I had the pleasure of working with Scott many years ago and I’m humbled I have the opportunity to call him a colleague again.”